 Can no longer afford payment – Let Bank Foreclose?

 They stopped making payments in December 2016 and were now five months behind.
-This lead to a series of fee’s being added on to their total balance.
-This is often referred to as “arrears”, meaning the total amount of accrued payments + fee’s together.
+This led to a series of fees being added to their total balance.
+This is often referred to as “arrears”, meaning the total amount of accrued payments + fees together.

 When I looked at the property to get an estimate of repairs I noticed some heavy wear & tear but nothing major.
 Still, to get a home ready for sale, and to compete with similar homes in the area, several thousand dollars would have to be spent.

 One option they had was to simply move out of the home and let the bank foreclose.
 This is never the best option due to the devastating effect a foreclosure has on one’s credit.

 Their credit score was already being beaten up by the late payments being reported by the mortgage company.
 The other issue was that this loan servicer seemed like they just wanted to hammer the family with collection calls until they collected their money.
 This only delayed the process and dragged their credit score lower and lower.

 The damage to their credit report would prevent them from renting another house or apartment, and give them problems when trying to get other forms of credit.

 There are also tax penalties when letting a home go into Foreclosure.
-In the event of a deficiency judgement, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
+In the event of a deficiency judgment, the seller would have gotten a “1099” from the government requiring them to pay taxes on the money that the bank wrote off as a loss.
 This would have meant even more money out the window.